cs-pub-ro/blockchain-protocols-and-distributed-applications/chapters/smart-contracts/lab/content/events.md

 # Events

+In this section you will learn what Smart Contract Events are, how to see what events were emitted in a transaction and how to emit one yourself.

 Key Takeaways:
 * Events in smart contracts serve as a communication mechanism between the contract and user interfaces;
 * By emitting events, smart contracts can notify external applications or listeners about specific actions or changes;